johnnyvasconcelos/Audio-Streaming-Platform/README.md

 # Audio-Streaming-Platform
- Audio Streaming Platform Like Spotify.
+ Audio Streaming Platform Like Spotify and Deezer.